OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ### **STEP 2**: Add SCHEMATRANDATA to the SOE schema using the SGGATE Credential Alias.

 -   After logging into the database as described for OGGOOW181, find the Trandata section.
 Click on the plus ( + ) sign and make sure that the radio button for Schema is selected .
-At this point, you provide the Schema Name, enable All Columns and Scheduling Columns, and click Submit.
+At this point, you provide the Schema Name(OGGOOW181.SOE), enable All Columns and Scheduling Columns, and click Submit.

 ![](images/400/Lab300_image170.PNG)